angular-schule/website-articles/blog/2024-11-linked-signal/README.md

   books = linkedSignal(toSignal(this.bookStore.getAllBooks()));

   sortBooks() {
-    const sortedBooks = this.books().toSorted((a, b) => b.rating - a.rating);
+    this.books.update(books => books.toSorted((a, b) => b.rating - a.rating);
-    this.books.set(sortedBooks);
   }
 }
 ```

 In this example, `books` holds the server data.
 Usually we would directly use `toSignal()` to bridge the gap between the Observable from RxJS and the new signal world.
-However, in this case, we would have no chance to edit the signal in any way (except by updating the Observable).
+However, in this case, we wouldn’t be able to edit the signal in any way (except by updating the Observable).

-But with the help of `linkedSignal` we can still modify the data locally, and any major reset (such as a reload) can restore it to the original source if needed.
+But with the help of a Linked Signal, we can still modify the data locally, and any major reset (such as a reload) can restore it to the original source if needed.
 In this example we are just sorting the list, but it could be also possible to change data of the books and send the data back to the server.
 There are many ways to use this new signal in our applications.

-## LinkedSignal vs. Other Signals
+## Linked Signal vs. Other Signals

-Here’s a quick comparison of `linkedSignal` with other types of signals in Angular:
+Here’s a quick comparison with other types of signals in Angular:

 - **`signal()`**: Creates a basic writable signal that maintains its value independently of other signals.
 - **`computed()`**: Creates a read-only signal derived from other signals, recalculating automatically but without allowing manual changes.